 25

-In the UG3 phase, we will be adapting a patient navigation intervention to suit adolescent and young adult cancer survivors and conducting a single-site pilot test of the adapted intervention.
-We will conduct a pilot test of the adapted AYA PN program at a single participating site, focusing on the perceptual implementation outcomes of acceptability, appropriateness, and feasibility and the hypothesized patient navigation program outcomes of increased motivation, capability, and opportunity for care.
-The pilot will also include testing of the patient identification algorithm-which we have high confidence in and have used for other studies-patient enrollment/engagement methods, clinical workflow, survey recruitment methods, and health IT elements (e.g., access, ease of use).
+In the UG3 phase, the investigators will be adapting a patient navigation intervention to suit adolescent and young adult cancer survivors and conducting a single-site pilot test of the adapted intervention.
+The investigators will conduct a pilot test of the adapted AYA PN program at a single participating site, focusing on the perceptual implementation outcomes of acceptability, appropriateness, and feasibility and the hypothesized patient navigation program outcomes of increased motivation, capability, and opportunity for care.
+The pilot will also include testing of the patient identification algorithm, patient enrollment/engagement methods, clinical workflow, survey recruitment methods, and health IT elements (e.g., access, ease of use).

 Time frame: From enrollment to completion at 6 months post-enrollment